-The IAAC in Barcelona offers an international Master programme in Advanced Architecture (MAA), oriented towards architects, engineers and designers from all over the world eager to imagine the future of our cities and societies and committed to build it in the present.
+The IAAC in Barcelona offers an international Master programme in Advanced Architecture (MAA) which is orientated towards architects, engineers and designers from all over the world who are all eager to imagine the future of our cities and societies and are committed to building them in the present.

-Being the first Master in Advanced Architecture in the world, the IAAC’s MAA has now reached its 18th edition.
-During this time IAAC has received over 1000 students from more than 70 countries, making it an exceptionally international and multicultural place.
+Being the first Master’s in Advanced Architecture in the world, IAAC’s MAA has now reached its 18th edition.
+During this time, IAAC has received over 1000 students from more than 70 different countries, making it an exceptionally international and multicultural place.

-In 9 months (MAA01) or 18 months (MAA02) the Master in Advanced Architecture is accredited by the Universidad Politècnica de Catalunya (UPC) with 75 ECTS and 130 ECTS respectively.
+There are two courses available, a 9 month (MAA01) and 18 month (MAA02) course in Advanced Architecture and both of them are accredited by the Universidad Politècnica de Catalunya (UPC) with 75 ECTS and 130 ECTS respectively.
 The MAA is directed by the architect and researcher Areti Markopoulou.

-The Master in Advanced Architecture programme emerges as an innovative open structure focusing on three select Research Lines (Intelligent Cities, Self-sufficient Buildings, Digital Matter-Intelligent Construction) all led by internationally renowned experts, and bringing together students and faculty from different disciplines and origins, towards the creation of a networked hub of excellence, the IAAC Community, dedicated to research and innovation for the habitability of the 21st Century.
+All of these research lines are led by internationally renowned experts and bring together students and faculty from different disciplines and origins, towards the creation of a networked hub of excellence, the IAAC Community, dedicated to research and innovation for the habitability of the 21st Century.

 CONTEXT AND AGENDA

-In order to allow the highest quality and applied research, the Master in Advanced Architecture proposes a multidisciplinary and multiscalar approach, considering architecture as a transversal field, for which it is imperative to integrate all research and applications with the knowledge of specialists from a diversity of fields of expertise.
+In order to allow the highest quality and applied research, the Master in Advanced Architecture proposes a multidisciplinary and multiscalar approach.
+This allows us to consider architecture as a transversal field, for which it is imperative to integrate all research and applications with the knowledge of specialists from a diversity of fields of expertise

-In the early 20th century, the concept of ‘dwelling’ was defined as a ‘machine for living’, a reference to a new way of understanding the construction of inhabitable spaces that characterised the Machine Age.
+In the 20th Century, the concept of ‘dwelling’ was defined as a ‘machine for living’, a reference to a new way of understanding the construction of inhabitable spaces that characterised the Machine Age.

-Today, a century later, we face the challenge of constructing sustainable or even self-sufficient prototypes; living organisms that interact and interchange resources with their environment, and that function as entirely self-sufficient entities, as trees do in a field.
-In this way, each action in the territory implies a manipulation of multiple environmental forces, connected with numerous flows and networks such as energy, transport, logistics and information, generating new inhabitable and responsive nodes with the potential to use and produce resources.
+Today, a Century later, we face the challenge of constructing sustainable or even self-sufficient prototypes, living organisms that interact and interchange resources with the environment and that function as entirely self-sufficient entities, as trees do in a field.
+In this way, each action in the territory implies a manipulation of multiple environmental forces, connected with numerous flows and networks and energy, transport, logistics and information, generating newly inhabitable and responsive nodes with the potential to use and produce resources.

-Territorial and urban strategies as well as building operations therefore call to be coordinated processes that extend architectural knowledge to new forms of management and planning, in which multi-scalar thinking also entails an understanding of shifting dynamics, energy and information transmission, as well as continuous adaptation.
+Territorial and urban strategies, as well as building operations, therefore call to be coordinated processes that extend architectural knowledge to new forms of management and planning, in which multi-scalar thinking also entails an understanding of shifting dynamics, energy and information transmission, as well as a continuous adaption.

 Architecture is always facing the responsibility of responding to emergent needs, technologies and ever-changing programmes.
-We must ask more of architecture: we as architects should be required to design inhabitable organisms that are capable of developing functions and integrating the processes of the natural world that formerly took place at a distance, in other points of the surrounding territory.
+We must ask more of architecture: We as architects should be required to design inhabitable organisms that are capable of developing functions and integrating the processes of the natural world that formerly took place at a distance, in order points of the surrounding territory.

 Due to its multi-disciplinary and multi-scalar approach, the MAA is organised in an open academic structure which combines mandatory and elective courses around different main research lines:

-Research Lines for MAA01 and MAA02 (fist year)
+Research Lines for MAA01 and MAA02 (first year)